Pedal the Coast Self-Guided

 DAY 5 Acadia’s Carriage Roads

-This morning, one of our staff will transfer you from Camden to Bar Harbor and the entrance to Acadia National Park.
+This morning, one of our staff transfers you from Camden to Bar Harbor and the entrance to Acadia National Park.

 Then comes one of the greatest rides anywhere.

-Car-free, gently-graded, and designed to be traveled slowly, Acadia’s Carriage Roads wind through pine and birch forests, across graceful stone bridges, and the interior of Acadia National Park.
-Built by John D. Rockefeller Jr. so people could experience the park deliberately, they still deliver exactly that.
+Car-free, gently graded, and designed to be traveled slowly, Acadia’s Carriage Roads wind through pine and birch forests, cross graceful stone bridges, and explore the interior of Acadia National Park.
+Built by John D. Rockefeller Jr. so people could experience the park without the noise and air pollution of the newly-popularized automobile, they still deliver exactly that.

 DAY 6 The Park Loop Road and a Mountain Finish